 Trout Lake Community Centre

-The Trout Lake Community Centre is located at 3360 Victoria Drive in the southwest corner of John Hendry Park.
+The Trout Lake Community Centre’s address is 3360 Victoria Drive.
+The facilities are in the southwest corner of John Hendry Park.
 It’s a pretty typical community centre with a fitness centre and programs for all ages.

 Trout Lake Events

 A number of events take place at Trout Lake, both in the park and at the community centre.
 Major events include National Indigenous People’s Day on June 21st each year.
-Smaller events include Music on the Bow performances (as listed above), as well as seasonal events (like on Family Day, at Easter and other holidays and special occasions).
+There are also monthly luncheons for people aged 50 and up.
+A few other events happen at the park including Bike the Blossoms in April.

 Summer Outdoor Concerts

-Outdoor concerts are put on every Wednesday from 6:30 pm until 8:30 pm.
-Be sure to bring some change for the popcorn fundraiser and the food trucks that are present.
-Below is the schedule for the summer outdoor concerts.
+In 2022, outdoor concerts are being put on every Wednesday night from July 13th to August 17th.
+The performances are from 6:30 pm until 8:30 pm.
+At the events there is usually popcorn for sale (as a fundraiser) and sometimes food trucks are there as well.
+Below is the schedule for the summer outdoor concerts this year.

 For more information about the community centre and its events see the Trout Lake Community Centre website.